remcmanu/cse321-project3/README.md

     - GND - GND
     - POWER - PB_6
     - -> Set to output in GPIO, connected with BLUE WIRE in demo.
+- 18 jumper wires (male to male) connected as written above

 ## Resources and References